Sheringham Lifeboat Station: William Bennett (ON 11)

 Lifeboat William Bennett (ON 11) was the successor to Duncan.
 She arrived by sea at Sheringham on 7 July 1886.
 This lifeboat, like her predecessor, was built by Forrestt of Limehouse, London.
 At 41 foot 4 inches she was 5 feet longer than the Duncan.
 She was 9 foot 3 wide and was powered by 14 oars and was a self-righting design.
-This boat cost £500 13s 10d and was funded from the legacy of Mr William Bennett, a wealthy tea merchant, of Regent's Park, London.
+This boat cost £500-13s-10d and was funded from the legacy of Mr William Bennett, a wealthy tea merchant, of Regent's Park, London.
 The larger lifeboat however was of no advantage to the Sheringham crew.
 She was considerably heavier than the Duncan and the narrow access from the boathouse to the slipway made the William Bennett a very difficult boat to launch.

-During the 18 years that William Bennett was stationed at Sheringham, the lifeboat only made 4 successful service launches, saving 11 lives.
+During the 18 years that William Bennett was stationed at Sheringham, the lifeboat only made 4 successful service launches, but saved 11 lives.